ethereum/devp2p/caps/eth.md

 transactions but comes at the expense of some security.

-State synchronization typically proceeds by downloading the chain of block headers, verifying their proof-of-work values.
-Block bodies are requested as in the Chain Synchronization section but block transactions aren't executed.
-Instead, the client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, its children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.
+State synchronization typically proceeds by downloading the chain of block headers, verifying their validity.
+Block bodies are requested as in the Chain Synchronization section but block transactions aren't executed, only their 'data validity' is verified.
+The client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, its children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.

 ### Block Propagation

 Newly-mined blocks must be relayed to all nodes.
 This happens through block propagation, which is a two step process.
-When a [NewBlock] announcement message is received from a peer, the client first verifies the basic validity of the block and checks that the proof-of-work value is valid.
+When a [NewBlock] announcement message is received from a peer, the client first verifies the basic header validity of the block, checking whether the proof-of-work value is valid.
 It then sends the block to a small fraction of connected peers (usually the square root of the total number of peers) using the [NewBlock] message.

-After the proof-of-work check, the client imports the block into its local chain by executing all transactions contained in the block, computing the block's 'post state'.
-The block's state root hash must match the computed post state root.
-Once the block is fully processed the client sends a [NewBlockHashes] message about the block to all peers which it didn't notify earlier.
+After the header validity check, the client imports the block into its local chain by executing all transactions contained in the block, computing the block's 'post state'.
+The block's `state-root` hash must match the computed post state root.
+Once the block is fully processed, and considered valid, the client sends a [NewBlockHashes] message about the block to all peers which it didn't notify earlier.
 Those peers may request the full block later if they fail to receive it via [NewBlock] from anyone else.

 A node should never send a block announcement back to a peer which previously announced the same block.
 This is usually achieved by remembering a large set of block hashes